bob1de/hass-apps/docs/getting-started.rst

 Getting started
 ===============

 Installation
 ------------

-In order to use one or more of the apps provided here, please install the whole ``hass_apps`` package.
+In order to use one or more of the included apps, please install the whole ``hass_apps`` package.
 Don't worry, only the apps you configure will be loaded.

+The minimum required Python version is 3.5.
+If you are unsure what you have installed, run ``python3 --version``.
+If your version of Python is recent enough, you may continue with installing.

 Install from PyPi: